 WE: So why is she thinking the painful thoughts?

-US: I don’t know.
+US: We don’t know.
 That’s the confusing part.
 It’s clearly optional.
-I’ve watched her closely.
+We’ve watched her closely.
 Anywhere she directs her thoughts is where they go.
 Maybe they like the pain?

 WE: Unlikely.
-Although another one of us is learning about reading and it’s apparently like music and movies–people will consciously choose to join a journey that has lots of pain along the way.
+Although another one of us is learning about reading and it’s apparently like music and movies.
+People will pick up a book and choose to join a journey that includes lots of pain along the way.

 US: I’m not sure this woman is conscious of these thoughts, but they’re where she actually lives.
 All these feelings aren’t coming from the world around us, they keep coming from whatever she thinks about her past, her future or her present.

-US: Well… she’s never really Now.
+US: Well… she’s almost never really Now.
 She kind of flits from one side of the present to the other.
-Like, for instance, we were just eating a bowl of soup.
+For instance, we were just eating a bowl of soup.
 It was a very interesting experience.
 Strangely though, rather than focus on the taste of the soup, she thought about some other human that teased her about being fat in grade four at her school.
 I’ve checked, she wasn’t fat.
-And the soup does taste good so she wasn’t avoiding it.
+And the soup does taste good, so she wasn’t avoiding it.

 WE: So why avoid good soup today to instead go back to an optional, painful memory?
 Surely there must be billions of other memories by now?
 This is fascinating.